 Management monitors the operating results of the Group's business units separately for the purpose of making decisions about resource allocation and performance assessment.
-Segment performance is evaluated based on reportable segment profit/(loss), which is a measure of adjusted profit/(loss) before tax.
-The adjusted profit/(loss) before tax is measured consistently with the Group's profit/(loss) before tax except that unallocated other income and gains as well as head office and corporate expenses are excluded from such measurement.
+Segment performance is evaluated based on reportable segment (loss)/profit, which is a measure of adjusted (loss)/profit before tax.
+The adjusted (loss)/profit before tax is measured consistently with the Group's (loss)/profit before tax except that unallocated other income and gains as well as head office and corporate expenses are excluded from such measurement.